Preventing “The Tyranny of the Majority”

 Being a republic, we also don’t pick our president through a direct, majority-take-all vote.
 We have an Electoral College.
 And a lot of liberals don’t like that.

 Their attacks on the College are nothing new, but the defeat of Hillary Clinton in 2016 renewed their fury.
 After all, as they never tire of pointing out, Mrs. Clinton captured more of the popular vote than Donald Trump did.
-They see the Electoral College as an impediment to their political victories, therefore it’s got to go.
+They see the Electoral College as an impediment to their political victories therefore, it’s got to go.

 The latest attack comes via new lawsuits filed in federal courts in four states (Massachusetts, California, South Carolina and Texas).
 “Under the winner-take-all system, U.S. citizens have been denied their constitutional right to an equal vote in presidential elections,” said David Boies, an attorney who represented former Vice President Al Gore in the 2000 election